 For help and support with this plugin, visit the developer’s site here:

-How To View Hidden Page Code In Firefox
+Viewing Hidden Page Code In Firefox

-Use the search function (Ctrl+F) or scroll down the screen until you find the code that you have added (code added to a page header is typically found between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you can find the code that you have added (code added to a page header is normally located between the <head> and </head> tags) …

-(Verifying that you have added scripts correctly)
+(How to verify if you have added your scripts correctly)